leancodepl/flutter-at-mini/labs/week6/README.md

 Instead of manually defining the navigation tree in a string-first manner, use code generation to define type-safe navigation routes.

-Then, use the new classes to navigate between pages.
+Then, use the new classes to navigate between pages:
+- In `HomePage`, implement navigating to one of the lists
+- In `_PokemonEntryTile`, implement navigating to the pokemon details page

 ## Task 2 – data serialization & equality